 Finding innovative solutions to the challenges of our time requires the ability to see with equal clarity and objectivity the advantages and limitations that various perspectives present.
 Consequently, Bentley’s concept of fusion involves much more than just demanding business students to be exposed to arts & sciences and vice versa.
 Such an approach grounded in the naïve perception that arts & sciences disciplines develop critical thinking while business disciplines develop skills.
 We reject this completely and hold that both fields expand learners’ capacity for critical thinking and provide aspects of the myriad of long-term skills necessary for successful implementation.
 Furthermore, the ability to draw on and appropriately fuse the insight and methods of both is key to real value-enhancing innovation!

-- Second, we feature a cross-section of Bentley scholars – seven faculty members who hold research chairs, 12 professors, 25 associate professors, and three assistant professors – as well as illustrative examples of undergraduate, professional graduate, and doctoral student research.
-This presentation is intentional on the part of the Bentley Research Council.
-It demonstrates unequivocally the depth and breadth of our scholarship and highlights Bentley’s understanding of teacher-scholars.
-For us, the term does not simply refer to those who teach and conduct research.
-Rather, it refers to academics who actively involve students in their research methods and findings, and who value the education environment as a source of new and relevant research questions.
+A cross-section of Bentley scholars is featured in the report – four faculty members holding research chairs, eleven professors, twenty-two associate professors, and nine assistant professors – as well as illustrative examples of doctoral, masters, and undergraduate student research.
+This diversity is intentional on the part of the Bentley Research Council.
+It demonstrates unequivocally the depth and breadth of our scholarship and highlights Bentley’s understanding of teacher-scholars – academics who do more than merely teach and conduct research by actively involving students in their research methods and findings, and who value the education environment as a source of new and relevant research questions.

-I am sure you will share my enthusiasm for the outstanding scholarship of Bentley faculty and students.
+I am sure you will enjoy reading our 2014 Research Report and share my pride in the outstanding scholarship of Bentley faculty and students.

 Provost and Vice President for Academic Affairs